 If you are a loyal Canon fan, you might not even consider getting a flash made by a third party.
 I understand that mentality completely.
 I now have four Canon flashes.

 There is something to say for buying accessories made by the same company that makes your camera.

 You know everything will work flawlessly together and worry free.
 I shoot a lot of photos with professional studio lights but my favorite shoe mount flash is my Canon Speedlite 270EX II.

 Here is the complete Canon line-up of 70D pop-up flash alternatives.
 They are top quality.
 There is one to fit every need.

 You can also learn about the advantages and disadvantages of various flash options for the Canon EOS 70D camera by reading the reviews and opinions of regular consumers who have purchased them.

-Whether or not you are actually in the market for a camera or accessory, you can still get some incite into a variety of photography gear or even household items by visiting Amazon and reading the customer reviews:
+Whether or not you are actually in the market for a camera or accessory, you can still get some insight into a variety of photography gear or even household items.

 Written by Bruce Lovelace